 Dr. Liu’s most recent scholarly books include Solving the Mystery of the Model Minority: the Journey of Asian Americans in America, The Election of Barack Obama: How He Won, and Race Rules: Electoral Politics in New Orleans, 1965-2006.
 His books were highly recommended by professional reviews from journals such as American Review of Politics and Urban Affairs Review.
 For his research on racial and electoral politics, Professor Liu has been the winners of the 1999 Byran Jackson Award from the American Political Science Association, the 1999 Ted Robinson Award from the Southwestern Political Science Association, the 2004 Artinian Award from Southern Political Science Association, the 2001 Jessie Ball duPont Summer Fellow at the National Humanities Center, and the 2007 Triss Endowed Professor at the University of Wisconsin-Oshkosh.

-Professor Liu has published seven scholarly books and more than two-dozen peer-reviewed journal articles, which appeared in Social Science Quarterly, American Politics Research, Sociological Methods and Research, PS: Political Science and Politics, Urban Affairs Review, Political Behavior, Journal of Urban Affairs, Politics and Policy, American Review of Politics, among others.
-In addition, he also published and presented more than 40 articles in professional conferences/proceedings, newsletters and non-peer reviewed journals.
+Professor Liu has published seven scholarly books and more than 30 peer-reviewed journal articles, which appeared in Social Science Quarterly, American Politics Research, Sociological Methods and Research, PS: Political Science and Politics, Urban Affairs Review, Political Behavior, Journal of Urban Affairs, Politics and Policy, American Review of Politics, among others.

 A former member of editorial board for Urban Affairs Review, Professor Liu also served as the editor of Urban News for the American Political Science Association's Urban Politics Section, and was elected as a co-chair of the Asian Pacific American Caucus of the American Political Science Association from 2004 to 2006.
 He was elected to Board of Directors of National Association for Ethnic Studies in 2013.